GENERAL TERMS

 11. Partnership with parents is a vital component of quality childcare.
 If it is established that there has been an irretrievable breakdown in mutual trust and confidence Seymour House reserve the right to withdraw the place.

 12. Any breach of these terms will be treated seriously and Seymour House reserves the right to withdraw the place with immediate effect.
-The Company’s decision on all matters is final.
+Seymour House’s decision on all matters is final.

 FEES